-Mix yeast and sugar with milk heated to room temperature.
-Add flour, butter, egg, salt, and nutmeg.
-Knead dough and let it rest until it has risen to double its original size.
+Stir the yeast and sugar into the lukewarm milk.
+Add the flour, butter, egg, salt, and nutmeg, and knead to form a dough.
+Let it rest until it has risen to twice its original size.
 Knead the dough again and spread on a baking tray.
-Heat up milk in a pan before adding sugar, vanilla sugar, and semolina, stirring until the mixture gets a creamy consistency.
-Spread the mixture across the dough.
-Wash plums and cut them in half before placing them on top of the mixture.
-Mix sour cream with sugar and cornstarch and pour over the plums.
-Bake at 390-430 F° for approximately 25 to 35 minutes.
+For the topping, heat the milk in a pan before adding the sugar, vanilla sugar, and semolina, stirring until thick and creamy.
+Spread the mixture on the dough.
+Place the plum halves evenly on top.
+Mix the sour cream with some sugar and cornstarch and pour over the plums.
+Bake at 390–430°F for 25 to 35 minutes.

 Cabbage is a popular side dish in Germany and traditionally served with roasted meat and potato dumplings.
 It can be prepared in a variety of ways depending on seasoning and personal preferences.